 A plentiful vegetable not enjoyed until Ziryab brought the knowledge of its preparation

-Braised Asparagus with Olive Oil and Balsamic Vinegar
+Braised Asparagus with Olive Oil and Fig Balsamic Vinegar

 Fried Yeasted Dough drenched in Honey